 The same happened with a small condenser mic I purchased one from MXL.
 It had a really good sound to it, very close to my friend’s Rode NT5 at a fraction of the cost.
 Again, purchased more, this time, they all sound good.

-Behringer B2: I know some of you were saying “blah Behringer”, but this is the mic I was talking about that sounds very similar to the U87.
-I’ve had this mic for 16 years, and it sounds wonderful.
+Behringer B2: I know some of you were saying “blah Behringer”, but the B2 is the mic I was talking about that sounds very similar to the U87.
+I’ve owned it for 16+ years, and it still sounds wonderful.

-Studio Projects B3: The most versatile mic I love this microphone because it comes with three polar patterns Cardioid, Omni, and Figure 8.
+Studio Projects B3: The B3 is quite versatile because it comes with three polar patterns Cardioid, Omni, and Figure 8.
 I use this for all sorts of recordings; VO, drums, and SFX.

 Rode NTG1: My first shotgun mic, not the best, but it does get the job done, and it’s relatively inexpensive.
 Especially when compared to other shotgun microphones.

-ATR2100 USB: This Mike made it on my list because it’s a USB mic that can be powered via USB and 48v meaning it has an XLR input.
-I like this mic because of the sound quality, it’s very similar to the rode podcast and it’s under $60.
+ATR2100 USB: This mic made it on my list because it’s a USB mic that can be powered via USB and 48v meaning it has an XLR input.
+I like it mic because of the sound quality, it’s very similar to the rode podcaster and it’s under $60.